huggingface/transformers/docs/source/quicktour.rst

     tokenizer.save_pretrained(save_directory)
     model.save_pretrained(save_directory)

-You can then load this model back using the :func:`from_pretrained` method by passing the directory name instead of the model name.
+You can then load this model back using the :func:`~transformers.AutoModel.from_pretrained` method by passing the directory name instead of the model name.
 One cool feature of 🤗 Transformers is that you can easily switch between PyTorch and TensorFlow: any model saved as before can be loaded back either in PyTorch or TensorFlow.
-If you are loading a saved PyTorch model in a TensorFlow model, use :func:`from_pretrained` like this:
+If you are loading a saved PyTorch model in a TensorFlow model, use :func:`~transformers.TFAutoModel.from_pretrained` like this:

 ::